We appreciate every request and will get back to you as soon as possible.

-Websites are created for people, so we use a human-centered design approach to ensure the Internet is not only beautiful, but clear and user-friendly.
+Websites are created for people, so we use a human-centred design approach to ensure the Internet is not only beautiful but clear and user-friendly.

 Sure.
 We assign a project manager to every project.
-It’s your main point of contact who will be with you during the whole project duration, will provide frequent status updates and reports, and answer any questions you have.
+It’s your main point of contact who will stay with you during the whole project duration, provide frequent status updates, reports, and answer any questions you have.

 If you wish, you can manage the project yourself or have your own Project Manager work with our team.

-If certain projects are better to manage with the standard “waterfall” approach – we do “waterfall”.
+If specific projects are better to manage with the standard “waterfall” approach – we do “waterfall”.